Congregation Kesher Israel (Philadelphia): Church

+The earliest deed to the building was found in 1974 to date to 1793 and issued to Thomas Francis and the other trustees of the Independent Church which were the Unitarians.
 Joseph Priestley is credited with inspiring the creation in 1796 of the first Unitarian Society of Philadelphia.
 This group founded the first Independent Church of Christ and constructed its building at 412 Lombard Street in 1796.
 Priestly himself would come occasionally to preach at the church he inspired.

 The original building extended 80 ft along Lombard Street and was 50 ft deep.
 There were originally five arched openings along Lombard Street.
 A passageway led from Lombard Street to a graveyard at the rear.

 The Unitarian Society rented its sanctuary out to other Christian societies.
 Joseph Smith during a visit to Philadelphia preached at the Universalist Church in December 1839.

 The church had vacated the building at 412 Lombard Street by 1887.

 Synagogue

-Bnai Jacob synagogue was founded in 1883 and purchased the vacant church and converted it to a synagogue in 1889.
+Bnai Jacob synagogue was founded in 1883 and purchased the vacant 700-seat church in 1888 for $9,000.
+The first members with Russian Hasidim and held prayers according to the Sephard liturgy.
 As a condition of the sale, the Unitarian Society removed the graves from the church yard; they were reinterred at Fernwood Cemetery in Lansdowne, Pennsylvania.

-Rodephe Tzedek, another neighborhood shul founded in 1887, merged with Bnai Jacob in 1894.
+Rodephe Tzedek ("Rudve Tzedek Society" in some sources), another neighborhood shul founded in 1887, merged with Bnai Jacob in 1894.
 They formed a new congregation called Kesher Israel.
-The synagogue's charter was filed on June 21, 1894 and approved by Judge M. Arnold, July 14, 1894, in Common Pleas No. 4, Philadelphia County.
+The synagogue's charter was filed on June 21, 1894, and approved by Judge M. Arnold, July 14, 1894, in Common Pleas No. 4, Philadelphia County.
 Henry Morias updated his history of the Jews of Philadelphia to include the creation of Kesher Israel that year:"Bene Ya'acob" Congregation and Chebrah Rodephe Tsedek, Anshe Szager ... united during August, 1894-5654, and substituted, for their respective names, "Kesher 'Israel" (The Bond of Israel).
 A Congregational charter has been obtained, and the worship will continue at the Synagogue of the former Congregation, on the south side of Lombard Street, west of Fourth Street.
 The building will be enlarged and altered...

 On January 24, 1897, the congregation dedicated its new synagogue building.
-Capacity was listed as 1,400.
+The synagogue was renovated with a women's gallery, new education building, and seating expanded from 800 to 1,400.
+The dedication was presided over by Kesher Israel cantor I. Goldberg, opening prayers were delivered by Mikveh Israel rabbi Sabato Morais and remarks were delivered in German by Rabbi Dr. Marcus Jastrow.

 In the fall of 1897, one of the first large Zionist meetings in the United States was held at Kesher Israel after Theodor Herzl convened the First Zionist Congress in Basle Switzerland.
 Kesher Israel became a central meeting hall for early Zionists in Philadelphia.
+The synagogue hosted the convention of the United Orthodox Rabbis of America in December 1909 presided over by its president, Rabbi Bernard L. Levinthal, who was also dean of Philadelphia's orthodox community.